-1. Payments for participation in clinical trials which research and test treatment of rare diseases or conditions, as defined in the Improving Access to Clinical Trials Act of 2009.

-- 1. As applicable, exclude the first \$2,000 of compensation per calendar year received by a Medicaid client, spouse or deemor as compensation for participation in clinical trials. - 2.
+- 1. Payments for participation in clinical trials which research and test treatment of rare diseases or conditions, as defined in the Improving Access to Clinical Trials Act of 2009. - B. These payments are treated as follows: - 1.
+As applicable, exclude the first \$2,000 of compensation per calendar year received by a Medicaid client, spouse or deemor as compensation for participation in clinical trials. - 2.
 Payments which are reimbursements for expenses incurred while participating in the trial do not reduce the \$2,000 calendar year maximum. - 3.
 Apply the exclusion, if applicable.
 Otherwise, use regular income counting rules. - 4.
 The Act specifies this exclusion will expire on October 5, 2015.
 Any unspent compensation under this exclusion will count as a resource at that time.